-To do nothing and continue leaving your money in a savings account is nothing short of dangerous in your overall financial planning.
-Thankfully, there are many ways in which you can solve protect yourself against inflation.
+With rising inflation, you are losing purchasing power over time by simply leaving your money in a savings account with low interest rates.
+Thankfully, there are many ways in which you can protect yourself against inflation.

 Inflation is a fact of life - to do nothing is to look at your purchasing power being taken away from you over the years.
 Safeguard your future today and consider some of the alternative ways to help you reach your financial goal.

 3. Not applicable for policies which have been altered.

 4. Please refer to the Product Summary and Policy Contract for more details.

 Manulife GrowSecure and its supplementary benefits are underwritten by Manulife (Singapore) Pte.
 Ltd. (Reg.
 No. 198002116D).
 This advertisement has not been reviewed by the Monetary Authority of Singapore.
 Buying a life insurance policy is a long-term commitment.
 There may be high costs involved if you terminate the policy early, and your policy's surrender value (if any) may be zero or less than the total premiums paid.
 This article is for your information only and does not consider your specific investment objectives, financial situation or needs.
 It is not a contract of insurance and is not intended as an offer or recommendation to purchase the plan.
 You can find the full terms and conditions, details, and exclusions for the mentioned insurance product(s) in the policy contract.